 The problem with this kind of thinking, this wishing for Jesus to come back so we won’t have to deal with the pain and sorrow and worry and mess down here on earth, is that being with Jesus doesn’t mean “being someplace other than where we are.”

-Timothy Tennent is president of Asbury Seminary, and he says, “Jesus did not just ascend from here to there.
+Timothy Tennent, president of Asbury Seminary, says, “Jesus did not just ascend from here to there.
 Because he ascended into the Heavens, he ascended from here to everywhere.”
 Because he went to be with the Father, he went to be where the Father is, and God is everywhere.
 Which means that Jesus is right here, right now.

 Omar Al-Rikabi explains,